 While the ruling and forthcoming legislation only affect those born intersex, advocates hope that this will lead to greater challenging of the gender binary in Germany.

 "This judgment is a very important step for intersex people in Germany.
-We hope it can lead to a rethink in society, to a realization that there are more than two genders," Maja Liebing, expert in LGBTI rights at Amnesty International in Germany, told CNN.
+We hope it can lead to a rethink in society, to a realisation that there are more than two genders," Maja Liebing, expert in LGBTI rights at Amnesty International in Germany, told CNN.